NUKnightLab/StoryMapJS/README.md

 The rest of this document gets into a few technical details that some folks might want.

+## Contributing translations for new languages

+StoryMap's older sibling, [TimelineJS](http://timeline.knightlab.com) has proven internationally popular, in part because users have contributed translation support for dozens of languages.
+StoryMap is also ready to be used in languages other than English, but once again, we'll need your help.

+For each language, we need a simple file with a name like `*xx*.js`, where *xx* is the two letter code for the language.
+(Technically, it's the ISO 639-1 code—you can find a [list of them on Wikipedia](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).)
+The file defines a Javascript object with language specific translations.
+To make one for your language, copy one of the existing files (like [this one for Spanish](https://github.com/NUKnightLab/StoryMapJS/blob/master/source/js/language/locale/es.js)) and edit the quoted strings.
+Please *don't* change the "keys"—the unquoted strings.
+If you know how to use GitHub to make a pull request, that's the best way to submit it to us.
+If that's not your thing, you can [add a comment to this support thread](https://knightlab.zendesk.com/entries/33066836-Help-us-translate-StoryMapJS-into-other-languages) and upload your translation as an attachment.

 ## Setting up a development environment

 In order to stay consistent with other kinds of deployment tools, we use python and Fabric to build and deploy StoryMapJS.
 However, if you are comfortable using [CodeKit](http://incident57.com/codekit/), you can use it also: the rules for assembling the various files into a single final timeline.js are specified using CodeKit's syntax.